DocZeus/Notes-App/README.md

 2. CRUD Operations: Create, read, update, pin and delete notes with ease.
 3. Search Functionality: Quickly find notes with the search feature.
 4. Tagging and Categorization: Organize notes with tags and categories.
+5. Dark Mode: Easy on the eyes at night.
+6. Password Checker: So that you build a strong password.

 Tech Stack